Accession of Ukraine to the European Union: Candidacy

 On 23 June, the European Parliament adopted a resolution calling for the immediate granting of candidate status for membership of the European Union to Ukraine and Moldova, as well as to support the European perspective for Georgia.
-On the same day, the European Council granted Ukraine the status of a candidate for accession to the European Union.
+On the same day, the European Council granted Ukraine the status of a candidate for accession to the European Union, contingent on meeting the seven required reforms.